Bharatvaj Hemanth

 If you know a little bit css, you can understand how powerful this is.
 When loading the csv in the editor, just loading the style file along with it is enough to have a stylized preview.

-Once all this is done, you have to sync the changes back to the website.
+Once all this is done, you have a CSV file that is accessible by the server.
+Run a script on git hook/or sync and update the repo files. you have to sync the changes back to the website.
 This can take many form.

-I basically run a awk script to generate m4 data from csv file that looks like this,
+I basically run a awk script to generate m4 induced html from csv file,

 # generate.sh

-and push it to the appropriate the appropriate html.in file which looks like this,
+and push it to the appropriate html.in file,

-m4 has a lots of cons but saves me lot of headaches having to deal with webpack, nodejs, and other technologies, so don't judge me!
+m4 has its cons but mind you, it saves me lot of headaches having to deal with webpack, nodejs, and other technologies, so don't judge me!

-If this feels too much, you should definitely consider using Airtable or NocoDB or other commercial solutions like Zoho Tables, because the benefits are enormous.
+If this feels too much, you should definitely consider using Airtable, NocoDB or other commercial solutions like Zoho Tables, because ALCAT or not, the benefits are enormous.